Knowledge Base

 Author: Emma Cooper

 Emma works in our front office team specialising in Small and Micro Accounting and Corporation Tax with marginal rate relief.
-She holds a First class Degree in Accounting and Finance and is an active contributor to our knowledge base articles.
-Aside from the world of accounting and finance Emma loves to travel and explore.
+She holds a First-class Degree in Accounting and Finance and when she's not supporting our customers, finds time to add to the wealth of information on our Knowledge Base.
+Aside from her professional life, Emma loves to travel and explore.

 Read All articles by Emma Cooper